 As Central Defender: No Ferdinand?
 No Problem.

 O'Shea's unique versatility was arguably most shown in his ability to slot into the various backlines Manchester United had built over his decade or so at the club.
-From Stam to Vidic, there were some absolute giants in Manchester with O'Shea, which meant he never was, nor expected to be, a first choice defender.
+From Stam to Vidic, there were some absolute giants in Manchester with O'Shea, which meant he never was, nor expected to be, a first-choice defender.

 Throughout Sir Alex's glorious time at the helm of Manchester United, there have been certain players that he has called upon when his team is in a rut.
 The likes of Ole Gunnar Solskjaer, Ji Sung Park and Wes Brown were all in Sir Alex's ranks for a long time, perhaps not regularly starting but always featuring when the cause was most desperate.

 This can almost certainly be applied to John O'Shea and his time in the centre of defence.
 He knew he was never getting past the likes of Rio Ferdinand or Nemanja Vidic, but he understood that didn't mean he couldn't be useful.
-Ten major honours across his Manchester United career certainly seems to indicate that understanding anyway.
+Ten major honours across his Manchester United career certainly seem to indicate that understanding anyway.

 As a Midfielder: The Midfield Maestro

 When called into action in the heart of the middle, John O'Shea would normally be found in the deep-lying role, hoovering up tackles in the middle of the park and protecting his backline.
 It was a great strategy used by Sir Alex Ferguson to ensure his team's defensive solidity and see home any crucial wins.

 In 2005, O'Shea was reportedly one of the targets of Roy Keane's infamous rant to MUTV as he bemoaned the club's supposed decline.
 O'Shea's form had come into question over the previous season or so, with some fans bemoaning his lacklustre performances as they slipped further and further behind Mourinho's Chelsea side.